dina-web-nrm/dina-collections/packages/docs/docs/development/cli.md

 #### Description

-This will transpile es6 to es5 and create a production ready dist of the ui.
+This will transpile the source code to ES5 and create a production-ready dist of the ui.
 Not needed in dev mode

 #### src